Key takeaways

 Where to stay for a Ciqikou visit

 You don't base at Ciqikou.
 It's about 18 km by road (~40 minutes) out from the city centre in Shapingba district, and there's no foreigner-friendly chain hotel right at the old-town gate.
-The sensible call for a first China trip is to stay in the Jiefangbei downtown core — walkable to Hongyadong, on Metro Line 1 straight out to Ciqikou (~30 min) — and treat Ciqikou as a half-day trip.
-Distances below are measured, not guessed.
+The sensible call for a first China trip is to stay in the Jiefangbei downtown core — walkable to Hongyadong, on Metro Line 1 straight out to Ciqikou (~35 min) — and treat Ciqikou as a half-day trip.

 Frequently asked questions